Frequently Asked Questions | Faculty and Administrative

 - Tips on how on increase response rates.
 (Link to our own version of: https://surveys.indiana.edu/OCQ/OCQincrease_response_rates.pdf)

 YES.
 When the data is loaded into the system each section is given a starting and ending period.
-Students are invited to complete their evaluations typically 7 to 14 days (depending on the length of the course) prior to the end of the course.
+Students are invited to complete their evaluations typically 7 days prior to the end of the course.
 Evaluations must be completed by the end of the period specified (typically the last day of classes, as specified on the registrar’s web site).

 Students can provide proof of completion by logging into their dashboard, and taking a screen shot (or printout) which shows which sections have been completed and email it to the faculty.